SpongePowered/SpongeDocs/README.md

 The latest version may be viewed in full by visiting [Sponge at Read-the-Docs](https://docs.spongepowered.org/)

+## Guidelines

+Guidelines for contributing to SpongeDocs may be found [here](https://docs.spongepowered.org/en/contributing/docs/layout.html).

 ## Translations

 We're eagerly looking for translators!
 Please visit the [CrowdIn translation page](https://translate.spongepowered.org), sign up, join the team, and start translating.